Meshack12756/FullyFunctional-LoginSystem/README.md

 # LoginSystem-sct212-0078-2023-
-Inside this repository is a connection of php files which when connected creates a fully functional login system.
+Inside this repository is a fully functional login system developed from php.
+It successfully registers a user, which afterwerds prompts them to login.